 What are eligible residency exception statuses?

-These are specific personal circumstances - If you're able to identify are one of our eligible residency exception statuses you might be eligible for funding as a Northern Ireland student even if you're from outside the United Kingdom (UK), European Union (EU) or European Economic Area (EEA).
+These are specific personal circumstances - If you're able to identify as one of our eligible residency exception statuses you might be eligible for funding as a Northern Ireland student even if you're from outside the United Kingdom (UK), European Union (EU) or European Economic Area (EEA).

 This could mean you're able to get funding to help with: